-There are some criteria determining the rate.
+Some criteria are determining the rate.
 They can be such as deep experience, long-term working, and, of course, location.
-Look at some digitals and then read results of salaries research down there.
+Look at some digitals and then read the results of salary research down there.

 - Long-term playing

-The USA and the UK are on top among well-paid developers.
-They really earn much, but it also means that customers pay much.
+The USA and the UK are on top of well-paid developers.
+They earn much, but it also means that customers pay much.

 According to salaryfairy.com, the average annual wage of American programmers is sticking on $70 K. Here are some indexes from its exploration of web development.

 British programmers stick on the same level.
 For example, senior Java, senior dev and senior C# have an average annual wage of £40 000-50 000.
-However, a skilled UK programmer is able to push between £40-80 per hour.
+However, a skilled UK programmer can push between £40-80 per hour.
 So, daily a senior web developer earns about £450 (hourly £56).

-Eastern Europe has more pleasant digitals to customers.
+The Baltic region or Georgia has a more pleasant digital to customers.
 The Baltic region sets the sum at $50 approximately.
-It also depends on the developing direction, but sometimes customers can catch a fish with a fewer bait.
+It also depends on the developing direction, but sometimes customers can catch a fish and lose fewer lures.

 Here we have shown only a hired developers’ minimum wage.
 What about those developers as business entities?
 How much do they charge?

 Larger American companies with client-facing facilities bill at least $50-100 per hour and sometimes this rate spans over $300 per hour.
-For example, comparing this price with Belarusian one, we make a conclusion that there are no limitations of possibilities.
-Belarusian web development player as a business entity can make your project starting the rate of $20/hr.
-IT-companies hire programmers with English skills that make no difficulties for conducting negotiations.
+For example, comparing this price with Georgian one, we conclude that there are no limitations of possibilities.
+Georgia web development player as a business entity can make your project starting at the rate of $20/hr.
+IT-companies hire programmers with English skills that make no difficulties in conducting negotiations.
 Truly, to make sure, you just need to try, because actions speak louder than words!